oleg-alexandrov/PolyView/Readme.md

 directory for installation.
 If prompted to set up your shell and restart it, do so.

-On Windows, run the installer by double-clicking on it, and then launch the "Anaconda Prompt" from the "Start" menu.
+On Windows, run the installer by double-clicking on it.
+When finished, launch the "Anaconda Powershell Prompt" from the "Start" menu.

-Install PolyView (for now on Linux only):
+Install PolyView on all platforms as:

-    conda create -c oleg-alexandrov -n polyview polyview=1.0
+    conda create -c oleg-alexandrov -c conda-forge -n polyview polyview=1.0

 This will take a while to run and will download Qt and other supporting libraries.

-This program will be installed in:
+This program will be installed for Linux and OSX in:

     $HOME/miniconda3/envs/polyview/bin/polyview

+On Windows, first set in the Anaconda PowerShell the value:

+     $Env:QT_PLUGIN_PATH = "C:\Users\UserName\Miniconda3\envs\polyview\Library\plugins"

+and then run it from that shell as:

+    C:\Users\UserName\Miniconda3\envs\polyview\bin\polyview.exe

 See instructions further down for how to compile it.